kmandalas/webclient-showcase/README.md

 This kind of architecture fits better than servlet for the cloud environments.
 Spring Framework has been creating the Spring WebFlux to helps developers to create Reactive Web Applications [[1]](https://www.packtpub.com/application-development/developing-java-applications-spring-and-spring-boot).

-Spring WebFlux which is based on Project Reactor allows us to:
+Spring WebFlux, which is based on Project Reactor, allows us to:
 * move from blocking to non-blocking code and do more work with fewer resources
-* the potential to handle massive numbers of concurrent connections
+* increase potential to handle massive numbers of concurrent connections
-* to satisfy more concurrent users with fewer microservice instances
+* satisfy more concurrent users with fewer microservice instances
-* apply back-pressure and ensures better resilience between decoupled components
+* apply back-pressure and ensure better resilience between decoupled components

-In this demo we will primarily focus on the reactive WebClient component making calls to remote services which is actually a good starting point and a pretty common case.
+In our demo project we will center around the reactive WebClient component making calls to remote services.
+This is actually a good starting point and a pretty common case.
 As stated in [[2]](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html#webflux-framework-choice) the greater the latency per call or the interdependency among calls, the more dramatic the performance benefits are.
 An extra motivation for this approach is the fact that since Spring version 5.0,